bonomani/devmon/docs/TEMPLATES.md

   may occur when OID values reset in the device.
 Without a specified limit, the system will automatically choose a suitable maximum based on whether it's handling 32-bit or 64-bit data.
-- The DELTA transform takes at least `two poll cycles` to return meaningful data.
+- This transform takes at least `two poll cycles` to return meaningful data.
   In the mean time you will get a `wait` result stored in the targetOID alias.

 Examples: